ashesh-0/trade-analysis/README.md

 If you want to do the analysis of a trade of selling 12 shares of etf VWO at time 5:35:00 PM UTC on 25th March 2015 using our mean reversion execution algorithm, execute the following command.
 `python execution/simulate_execution.py 20150325 VWO S 12 MeanRev 173500`

 We have provided sample minute bars for different securities generated from market data of 25th March 2015.
-Hence for running the backtesting one can give any of the shortcodes which are present in datafiles directory.
-MeanRev, Momentum and Direct are the execution algorithms provided.
+So the backtesting will work for that day alone.For running the backtesting one can give any of the shortcodes which are present in datafiles directory.
+Following execution algorithms can be used:
+      * MeanRev
+      * Momentum
+      * Direct